-A Halloween appetizer featuring lil’ smokies cut to look like fingers and a trio of frightening dipping sauces.
+A Halloween appetizer featuring lil' smokies cut to look like fingers and a trio of frightening Halloween dip recipes.

-To accompany your Dead Man’s Fingers, try any one of these awfully delicious dips, created specifically to complement the flavors of the sausage: Mummy Mush, Dracula’s Bloody Stew and (my personal favorite) Lizard Leg Brew
+To accompany your Dead Man's Fingers, try any one of these awfully delicious Halloween dip recipes, created specifically to complement the flavors of the sausage: Mummy Mush, Dracula's Bloody Stew and (my personal favorite) Lizard Leg Brew

 Dracula's Bloody Stew was created to look like bloodied intestines and spilled guts (how terrible does that sound!) and begins on the stovetop with thawed cranberries and sugar.
 It quickly morphs into a tangy and sweet barbecue-style sauce, completely ideal for little sausage dippers.

 LIZARD LEG BREW (SPICY PEPPER JELLY SAUCE & CREAM CHEESE DIP)

 Oh, and let us not forget the Lizard Leg Brew.
 This slimy, spicy sauce starts with a rough chop of fresh jalapeños and quickly comes together on the stop top via the addition of red pepper jelly, vinegar and the help of a few spices.
 It is spicy, a little tangy and a lot of delicious.
 Once the sauce has cooled, it is poured over room temperature cream cheese and served.